Tewxx/RobloxAccGen/README.md

 This will only work if there is no captcha

+V1 Will only create 1 account at a time and has no gui all inputs are in terminal

-Only creates 1 account at a time with V1, V2 can create multiple accounts at a time.
+V2 You can make multiple accounts at once has no gui all inputs are in terminal

+V3 Is a work in progress that will be gui based and I will be adding more features.
 # Prerequsits

 Google Chrome installed